 You might think that your toddler is competent enough to complete your planned hike on foot.
 But what happens if they decide to put the stoppers on twenty minutes into your family hike?
 Do you turn back?
 I personally wouldn’t gamble on my toddler walking, so if I was planning a hike, I would always take the carrier.

-Some fitness is required… especially if you’ll be carrying a toddler
+Some fitness is required for hikes… especially if you’ll be carrying a toddler

 If you’re a parent that wants to go hiking with a baby or a toddler, then some level of fitness is required.
 You need to be physically capable of strapping a LittleLife Ranger S2 Child Carrier to your back, or carrying little legs when they start to get tired.